- OpenVPN IPv6 and IPv4 configuration - Mon, Mar 1 2021

 - Press SHIFT + F10 to open a command prompt.

-- Remove the boot media from the server and tell Windows PE to reboot:1wpeutil reboot
+- Remove the boot media from the server and tell Windows PE to reboot:

 - Once your domain controller is running again, click the Utility Manager icon.

-- At the command prompt that (I hope) opened, reset the domain admin password with this command:1net user administrator *
+- At the command prompt that (I hope) opened, reset the domain admin password with this command:

-- After you removed the boot media, you can reboot the server again with1wpeutil reboot
+- After you removed the boot media, you can reboot the server again with

 Obviously, this procedure can be used by anyone who has physical access to your servers.
 In my next post I will give you a few tips how you can prevent the Utilman.exe password reset trick.